Co-Innovation Page

 • Standards are mandatory when enforced by laws or regulations, often for health or safety reasons.

-How Industry Standards Differ from National Standards of Canada (NSC)
+How Other Standards Differ from National Standards of Canada {NSC}

-Business or organizational standards are private and only apply to those that create them and their members if applicable.
-Standards in this context refer to standard operational procedures {SOP}.
-NSCs are not SOPs but a compilation of national mandatory requirements and best practice statements.
+Business or organizational standards are private and only apply to those that create them and their members where applicable.
+Most private standards are not publicly available.
+Private standards refer to standard operating procedures {SOPs} which answer the question "How does the business operate and deliver its services?"

 Published NSCs